wk275/qbTools-v2/README.md

 This can take some time.
 Subsequent starts will be a lot quicker.

-All container names are suffixed by "-qb"
+All container names are suffixed by your container suffix

-7 docker containers should run.
-Please check if their status is stable.
+Please check if they are stable.
 ```
 docker ps -a
 ```